GrenadeEU/GrenadeEU/README.md

 ### Hi there 👋

-My name is Grenade, I'm a developer at [Cole-bot](https://discord.gg/MS2akQUu9q).
+My name is Grenade, I'm just a random discord kid ;-;

 Sorry there is hardly nothing here, most of my work is closed source.